ypinhsuan/tp/docs/DeveloperGuide.md

 Two possible implementations the undo/redo mechanism were considered.

 * **Alternative 1 (current choice):** Save all data stored in Tutor's Pet at a given state.
+  * Pros:
-  * Pros: Easy to implement.
+    * Easier to implement.
+  * Cons:
-  * Cons: May have performance issues in terms of memory usage.
+    * Possible performance issues in terms of memory usage.

 * **Alternative 2:** Commands are designed such that they can reverse the result of their execution.
+  * Pros:
-  * Pros: Will use less memory (e.g. for `delete-student`, save only the student deleted, so that it can be restored when undo is called).
+    * Will use less memory (e.g. for `delete-student`, save only the student deleted, so that it can be restored when undo is called).
+  * Cons:
-  * Cons: We must ensure that the implementation of each individual command are correct.
+    * We must ensure that the implementation of each individual command are correct.

 Alternative 1 was chosen due to the limited time that was available for this project.
 The integrity of data was deemed to be more important than the performance of the application since the product was designed for single user scenarios and